Proposition 65 Warning

 WE ARE PROVIDING THE FOLLOWING WARNING FOR PRODUCTS LINKED TO THIS PAGE:

-WARNING: This product can expose you to chemicals, including lead, which known to the State of California to cause cancer and birth defects or other reproductive harm.
+WARNING: Consuming this product can expose you to chemicals including lead, which is known to the State of California to cause birth defects or other reproductive harm.
 For more information go to www.P65Warnings.ca.gov.

 WHAT IS THIS WARNING?

 Sometimes you will see a product for sale that has a label with a warning along the lines of the following: This product contains a chemical known to the State of California to cause reproductive harm.
 You may also see this warning at the point of purchase at an online retailer or for a catalog item.
 California has two different types of warnings – those for reproductive health effects.
 Some products have one or the other of these warnings and some products have both warnings.
 These warnings are required by California labeling law Proposition 65 (or Prop 65 for short), which is meant to notify individuals in California of exposures to Prop 65-listed chemicals.
 Prop 65 does not ban the sale of any products containing these chemicals; it only requires warnings.

 The “Prop 65” warnings are only required under California law.
 Prop 65 standards are among the most stringent standards in place anywhere and are often far more stringent than federal standards.

 Over 800 chemicals have been listed under California Prop 65.
 They include pesticides, heavy metals, and Vitamin A at certain levels.
 Certain listed chemicals, such as lead, are widely distributed through the environment in air, soil, water, and rocks.
 As a result, these types of chemicals are often found in commonly eaten foods and throughout the food supply even though these chemicals are not intentionally added to foods or nutritional supplements.